pulsar-edit/isolated-text-editor/README.md

 ## Usage:

-Install dependencies with `pnpm install`
+Install dependencies with `pnpm install --shamefully-hoist`

 Rebuild dependencies for Electron with `npx electron-rebuild`